spilman6/courses/pages/javascript/getting-started.md

 	</div>
 </details>

-All of the software used in this course is free and open-source.
-If you don't want to (or can't) install them on your computer, contact your instructor and they will have a virtual machine set up for you.
+All of the software used in this course is free.
+Installing them on your computer will probably be the best experience.
+If you don't want to (or can't) install them on your computer, contact your instructor and they can have a virtual machine set up for you.

-However, if you want to install the software on your computer, it will probably be faster and a more pleasant experience.
 The software we will be using is:

 1. **Visual Studio Code (VS Code)** as our code editor.
 VS Code is a free, open-source code editor that is available for Windows, Mac, and Linux.
 You can download it here: [https://code.visualstudio.com/](https://code.visualstudio.com/)